 The increased tonnage of coal will add to Whitehaven financial contributions and, in the case of royalty payments to the NSW Government alone, represents a difference of +$261M compared to the Approved Mine scenario.

-The Vickery Extension Project will contribute $271 million in net present value (NPV) terms in incremental disposable income payments that will help stimulate and support local businesses and the economy.
+The Vickery Extension Project will contribute $271 million in wages that will help stimulate and support local businesses and the economy.